Macscope Documentation

 Accessibility

-Required to move and focus windows when you select them.
-Without this, Macscope can show windows but can't activate them when selected.
+Required to move, resize, and focus windows when you select them.
+Without this, Macscope can show windows but can't activate or manage them.

 Screen Recording